 Are Reverse Osmosis systems necessary for freshwater aquariums?

 Freshwater species are often less sensitive to the trace impurities in the tap water, to the extent that a RO system would likely be overkill.
-However, if the tap water that you have very hard, or may have contaminants in it, a RO system would make a lot of sense.
+However, if the tap water that you have is very hard, or may have contaminants in it, a RO system would make a lot of sense.
 Some freshwater species, like Discus, prefer soft water and can benefit from a purification setup.

 My new RO/DI system is not producing the GPD it predicted.
 What gives?